mllpresearch/ESO-dataset/README.md

 ESO's intent is not to provide paradigms but to debate real issues in order to improve the level of its educational offer.
-The clinical case presentations are not meant to provide medical advice and patients and the general public visiting the website should always seek professional medical advice.
+The clinical case presentations are not meant to provide medical advice, and patients and the general public visiting the website should always seek professional medical advice.